kcl-tscm/LoDiS/README.md

 Copy the **input.in** file into a chosen output directory.
 Inputs for an MD simulation including which type of process to be simulated are determined by modifying the **input.in** file.
 Supporting annotations within the file provide information on each variable.
 Other input files required for simulation include:
-* Initial nanocluster atom postions .xyz file
+* .xyz file with the initial nanocluster atom postions
-* Potential parameters .pot file
+* .pot file with the potential parameters
-* MgO substrate parameters .pot file (only when MgO substrate is present)
+* .pot file with the MgO substrate parameters (only when MgO substrate is present)
-* coalescence cluster initial position .xyz file (only during coalescence/growth)
+* .xyz file with coalescence cluster postions(only during coalescence/growth)

 These input files must be listed in the **input.in** file with either the relative path from the latter to the former or ideally the absolute path for the simulation to run.